Transdermal Patch Peel Strength Testing: Adhesion QC with a Texture Analyzertransdermal patch adhesion test

 Measure transdermal patch peel strength, tack, and adhesion force with a texture analyzer per ASTM D882 and ASTM D3330.
 KHT TA-30 protocol for drug-loaded patch QC.

 A transdermal patch adhesion test quantifies how strongly a drug-loaded patch adheres to skin or a reference substrate, performed on a texture analyzer per ASTM D3330 Method A (180° peel) and ASTM D882 (tensile properties of the backing film).
 The test reports peel strength (typically 0.1–2 N/cm of patch width) — the steady-state force required to separate the patch from the substrate at 300 mm/min — along with tack (0.5–10 N probe tack or loop tack) and optional adhesive shear.
-These three mechanical attributes determine whether a patch stays on skin for its intended 24-, 72-, or 168-hour wear period without drug leakage, cold flow, or premature detachment.
-The KHT TA-30 Pharmaceutical Texture Analyzer performs every standard transdermal adhesion test on a single platform with 0.01 N force resolution, 0.001 mm displacement resolution, and 21 CFR Part 11–compliant data capture built in.

 Why Transdermal Patch Adhesion Testing Matters for Drug Delivery

 Transdermal drug delivery is the fastest-growing texture-testing application in pharmaceutical development (AAPS PharmSciTech, 2025).
 Unlike oral solids or injectables, a transdermal patch must maintain intimate mechanical contact with skin for the entire dosing interval — anywhere from 1 day (nitroglycerin, fentanyl) to 7 days (estradiol, rivastigmine).
 The adhesive layer delivers drug by diffusion, and diffusion rate is proportional to contact area.
-A patch that lifts at the edges after 6 hours loses 20–30 % of its effective delivery area, which translates directly to subtherapeutic drug exposure.
+A patch that lifts at the edges after 6 hours loses 20–30 % of its effective delivery area, translating directly to subtherapeutic drug exposure.

 ASTM D882 Method: Peel Angle, Speed & Substrate Preparation

-ASTM D3330 Method A — 180° peel.
-The most widely used method.
-The patch is applied to a standard substrate, and the free end of the backing film is pulled back on itself at 180°, parallel to the substrate, at 300 mm/min.
-Steady-state peel force is reported as force per unit width (N/cm or N/25 mm).
-Typical patch peel strength: 0.1–2 N/cm.
+Two ASTM standards dominate transdermal patch mechanical testing.
+ASTM D3330 Method A (180° peel) is the most widely used: the patch is applied to a standard substrate, and the free end of the backing film is pulled back on itself at 180° at 300 mm/min.
+Steady-state peel force is reported as force per unit width (N/cm).
+ASTM D882 is a complementary test that characterises the backing film itself, independent of the adhesive.

 SubstrateRepeatabilityBiological RelevanceRegulatory Acceptance